makersacademy/CV/README.md

 I've always prided myself on my ability to be pragmatic.
 I have a particular strength in Maths and from a young age have enjoyed solving really difficult mathematical problems.
 In the final project at Makers Academy I faced many high-level coding challenges.
 With no prior knowledge of Machine Learning I was able to test-drive three machine learning models.

-One particular project I'm proud of is building an entire data pipeline; integrating legacy APIs with new technologies to create a ward reporting function for hospitals.
+One particular project I'm proud of in my professional career is building software that uses machine learning to help influence clinician decisions.
+The project involved creating a data pipeline; integrating existing APIs with the machine learning engineers' algorithm, it is currently being used in NHS hospitals.

-#### Communication
+#### Strong Communication Skills

 In year 12 at school I was part of the Young Enterprise Program.
 I was voted by my peers and year 13 to represent the company as Managing Director which involved public speaking, and management of the team.
 At University I was made vice captain of the City Water Polo Team in Dundee within the first few weeks playing for the club.